First, the GDPR “applies to all companies processing the personal data of data subjects residing in the Union, regardless of the company’s location.”

 Second, non-compliant organizations can face devastating fines as high as 4% of the annual global turnover or €20 million, whichever is higher.

-Third, preparing to meet the requirements of the GDPR cannot be done overnight simply by deploying security software, which, unfortunately, is where too many GDPR response discussion starts.
+Third, preparing to meet the requirements of the General Data Protection Regulation cannot be done overnight simply by deploying security software, which, unfortunately, is where too many GDPR response discussion starts.

 The good news is that companies that begin now can make tremendous progress toward creating a data infrastructure that dramatically reduces the likelihood of GDPR non-compliance and that minimizes the financial impact even if something goes wrong.